uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/calibration.rst

 #.
 Calibrate decomposition rate limiting parameters targeting soil carbon
    stocks.
 The fibric layer is dominated by raw and active carbon pools.
-The humic layer is dominated active and physically resistant pools.
+The humic layer is dominated by active and physically resistant pools.
 Finally, the mineral layer is dominated by pools of slower turnover.
 Therefore, Kdc for the raw material should be adjusted targeting soil C stock in the fibric layer.
 Kdc for the active organic matter will affect primarily fibric and humic carbon pools.
 Kdc for the physically resistant pool will affect primarily the humic and mineral pools.